kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

   This is a list of `BlockMetadata` tuples as described in the [Metadata Format](#metadata-format) section above.
-  The caller may request a maximum length of this list in the `max_results` field of the `GetAllocatedRequest` message, otherwise the length is determined by the server.
+  The caller may request a maximum length of this list in the `max_results` field of the `GetAllocatedRequest` message, otherwise the length is determined by the plugins.

 Note that while the `block_metadata_type` and `volume_size_bytes` fields are repeated in each `GetAllocatedResponse` message by the nature of the syntax of the